As leaders or aspiring leaders, we need to face challenges constantly from our surroundings. It sometimes deviates us from our intended path.

 He then put his ear on the large rock and heard the sound of flowing water.

-Hearing the sound, he called the strongest man from them and said “If you give up, we all will perish.
+Hearing the sound, he called the strongest among them and said, “If you give up, we all will perish.
 So, give all your strength in breaking this rock”.

 Moral of the story:

-Explore the opportunities around you and take what is good for your team.
+Explore the opportunities around us and take what is good for our team.

-The main character your need as an leader is “Don’t give up easily. keep trying until You reach the goal”.
+The main character of a good leader is, “Do not give up easily.
+Keep trying until you reach the goal”.

-I hope these short stories on leadership would have helped you understand, how leaders in these stories have handled their situation for a better outcome.
-Take these examples and apply in our day to day life.
+We hope these short stories on leadership would have helped you understand how leaders in these stories have handled their situation for a better outcome.
+Take these examples and apply them in our day-to-day life.

 Like these short stories on leadership, Share now!